Pelmen323/a_quiz_game/README.md

 This is a simple quiz game project on Python.

-Written by myself as a studying practice.
+Written myself as a studying practice.
 Questions can be added into a 'questions' dictionary Current functionality:
 - Easy scalability - add as many questions as you want